 A liner offset adapter, sold separately, can also be installed.
 This should only be installed if no other option is possible and if the total height of the fireplace and chimney is at least 20 feet.
-This kind of adaptor is restricting the free flow of exhaust gases and may result in smoke roll-out from the insert when the door is open for reloading.
+This kind of adaptor is restricting the free flow of exhaust gases and may result in smoke rollout from the insert when the door is open for reloading.
 When installing a liner offset adapter, secure the three brackets provided in the user manual on top of the insert.
 The long end of the brackets must be attached to the insert.
 Then, follow the instructions in the manual provided with the liner offset adapter kit.

-Figure 27: Securing the brackets
+Figure 30: Securing the brackets

-Figure 28: Offset liner adaptor
+Figure 31: Offset liner adaptor

-9.6 Minimum Chimney Height
+10.6 Minimum Chimney Height

 The top of the chimney should be tall enough to be above the air turbulence caused when wind blows against the house and its roof.
-The chimney must extend at least 1 m (3 ft.) above the highest point of contact with the roof, and at least 60 cm (2 ft.) higher than any roof line or obstacle within a horizontal distance of 3 m (10 ft.).
+The chimney must extend at least 3 ft.
+(1 m) above the highest point of contact with the roof, and at least 2 ft.(60 cm) higher than any roof line or obstacle within a horizontal distance of 10 ft.
+(3 m).